alexhumenyuk/Masters-Thesis-proteomics-AKI/README.md

 **Data summary**

-  False discovery rate (FDR)-corrected abundances of 3,709 phosphopeptides, quantified using tandem mass tag labeling coupled with high-performance liquid chromatography-tandem mass spectrometry (HPLC-MS/MS).
+  False discovery rate (FDR)-corrected abundances of 3,709 phosphopeptides were used, quantified using tandem mass tag labeling coupled with high-performance liquid chromatography-tandem mass spectrometry (HPLC-MS/MS).
 Currently, both the data and results are not publicly available, as they await publication.

-- **Analysis tools**: Jupyter Notebooks and [Enrichr](https://maayanlab.cloud/Enrichr/).
+**Analysis tools**: Jupyter Notebooks and [Enrichr](https://maayanlab.cloud/Enrichr/).

 ## Analysis & Results
 ### Principal component analysis (PCA)